wcDogg/knottyearth/README.md

 As a technical writer, I know the importance of using words accurately.
 And this sometimes goes against my number one goal which is to communicate effectively.
 For example, there is a difference between a knot and an interweave.
 When the difference matters, I'm specific.
 All other times I follow these conventions:

 * I use **knots** to mean both knots and interweaves.
+* I use **strands** to mean both strands and passes.
 * I use **bights** and **parts** (not bights and leads).

+Because of the way numbers work in tables and file names, these conventions help organize knots in a sensible way:

 * I always list bights first.
-It's easier to group knots this way, both for me and the computer.
-* I use **strands** to mean both strands and passes.
+* Pineapple types are usually notated using Roman numerals (I, II, III).
+I use Arabic numerals (1, 2, 3).

 ## Contents